Manager John Sheridan is eyeing victory on Saturday, especially to help supporters earn money through the Season Ticket campaign.

 Earlier this week, Latics launched their Win When We’re Winning initiative in order for supporters to save money on their Season Ticket for next season.

-The campaign enables supporters the chance to win money back should Latics win at home this month and the gaffer believes it is a good campaign for supporters to get involved with.
+enables supporters the chance to win money back should Latics win at home this month and the gaffer believes it is a good campaign for supporters to get involved with.

 Sheridan said: “I hope we knock a lot money off because if we win all the games it will be a great deal for the supporters.